caressingbeast/brandobook/README.md

 Tools like ShadCN and Tailwind are fantastic when you're trying to rapid prototype like this.

+## Details

+* I tried to make sure most components were server rendered
+* Had I been able to incorporate some of the things in my list below, I would've used some client components and server actions (liking, posting, etc.)
+* As stated above, I made the choice to incorporate ShadCN and Tailwind to speed up development and design

 ## Some things I would have done if I had more time

 * Tests with Vitest and RTL